slahiri/LendingClubCaseStudy/README.md

   * Installment (installment)
   * Public Records (public_rec) - Derogatory Public Records.
 The value adds to the risk to the loan.
 Higher the value, lower the success rate.
   * Public Records Bankruptcy  (public_rec_bankruptcy) - Number of bankruptcy records publocally available for the customer.
 Higher the value, lower is the success rate.
-* **Customer Behaviour**
-  * These attributes are generated once the loan is approved.
-Since these values are not available at the time of loan approval, they cannot be used to predict the loan pass or fail outcomes

 ### Ignored Columns